Freelunch-AI/docs/design_notes.md

                                         (1) Dashboards: metabase, plotly, graphana)
                                     1. HTTP Server to serve Frontend.
 FrontEnd: displays all the features, datasets, namespaces and client models like shop, where you can rank or filter by any of these.
 Also lets you sample some feature datapoints and compute get statistics of it.
                                     2. Application Server that serves FrontEnd and other clients can consume.
 HTTP API: returns all the features, datasets, namespaces and client models like shop, where you can rank or filter by any of these.
 Also lets you sample some feature datapoints and compute get statistics of it; in the from of a json response.
-                    3. Tensor DB (Tools: (1) Vector DBs: pgvector, Weaviate, Chroma, Milvus, Qdrant, ElasticSearch, HNSWLib, NMBSLib, Active Loop, lancedb, Marqo; (2) Similarity Search Libraries used to build your vector DB: Faiss, vearch, Vald, semantra): for dealing with embeddings
+                    3. Tensor DB (Tools: (1) Vector DBs: pgvector, Weaviate, Chroma, Milvus, Qdrant, ElasticSearch, HNSWLib, NMBSLib, Active Loop, lancedb, Marqo; (2) Similarity Search Libraries used to build your vector DB: Faiss, vearch, Vald, semantra, annoy): for dealing with embeddings
                         1. Capabilities
                             1. Should support tensor embeddings: not just vectors, but any tensor higher-order tensor (e.g., you might want to embed images as 3d tensors
                             2. Should link embedding tensors to their data via a pointer to how to get the data (to be faster, should store the data in the DB aswell).